 6 Essential Data Analyst Skills for Your Healthcare Organization

-Yet a common obstacle organizations run up against is that their technical team may not be equipped with the right skills to take advantage of the EDW.
-This deficiency can be overcome.
+A common obstacle organizations run into is that their technical team may not be equipped with the right skills to take advantage of the EDW.
+This shortcoming can be overcome.
 Skills can be taught or acquired to better support a data-driven organization.

 Producers and Consumers of Data and Information

 Consumers develop opinions of the EDW based on their ability to act on information found in reports generated by producers.
 It is not uncommon for a health system to invest millions of dollars and a handful of years into a data warehouse but still have consumers who are dissatisfied.
 How can such a significant investment result in dissatisfaction?
-It may be, but is not always the case, that consumer dissatisfaction is a function of producers not having the right skills to really generate the analysis and information consumers need.
+It is sometimes the case that consumer dissatisfaction is a function of producers not having the right skills to generate the analysis and information consumers need.
 In fact, producers may not even know what they don’t know.